I remember these moments vividly.

 Wouldn’t you agree that hearing good news and positive sentiments is going to feed your mind with positive thoughts?
 Of course!
 Your thoughts are more powerful than you can imagine.

 There is plenty of negativity and negative energy circling the Universe.
-We are surrounded by it and bombarded with it, thousands of times a day.
+This quote from American spiritual leader, Peace Pilgram, is powerful.
+We are surrounded by negativity and bombarded with it, thousands of times a day.
+There’s only one way to combat that.
+Reverse it.
+There’s only one way to reverse it.
+Speak positive things into other people and into the world!

 Give someone you know or a stranger a reason to believe they are worth your time, worth a word of praise, worth a special thank you.
 Show them you care.